jkawamoto/ctranslate2-rs/README.md

 but it has not been thoroughly tested and may have limitations or require additional configuration.

 # Compilation
-If you plan to use GPU acceleration, CUDA is required.
-Please enable the `cuda` feature and set the `CUDA_TOOLKIT_ROOT_DIR` environment variable appropriately.
+If you plan to use GPU acceleration, CUDA and cuDNN are available.
+Please enable the `cuda` or `cudnn` feature and set the `CUDA_TOOLKIT_ROOT_DIR` environment variable appropriately.

 Several backends are available for use:
 [OpenBLAS](https://www.openblas.net/),